pp2002/Expo2020-DAO/README.md

-# buildspace x thirdweb - Build your own DAO with just Javascript
+# Expo2020 DAO - Built using Javascript only.

 ### **Welcome 👋**
-To get started with this course, clone this repo and follow these commands:
+How to run the project?

+1. Fork the repository
-1. Run `npm install` at the root of your directory
+2. Run `npm install` at the root of your directory
-2. Run `npm start` to start the project
-3. Start coding!

-### **Questions?**
-Have some questions make sure you head over to your [buildspace Dashboard](https://app.buildspace.so/projects/COb520aae3-7925-42f4-a5e7-eaf718933766) and link your Discord account so you can get access to helpful channels and your instructor!
+3. Download and set up a Metamask wallet.
+Choose the Rinkeby Test Network.
+Use https://faucets.chain.link/rinkeby to request for fake ETH for the project.
+4. Create an account with https://www.alchemy.com/.
+This will be required to facilitate the contract creation on the testnet.
+5. Create a .env file and add your public wallet address, private key of your wallet and the alchemy API URL.
+(Refer to this video to understand how the API key can be retireved from Alchemy -> https://www.loom.com/share/21aa1d64ea634c0c9da8fc5faaf24283)
+6. Run all scripts mentioned in the 'scripts' folder.
+Make sure to inspect each script and change the wallet address, token address and contract address wherever required.
+7. Once all of this is done, you should have your own DAO up and running! :)